-Treatment for ADHD typically includes a combination of behavior therapy and stimulant medications.
+Treatment for ADHD typically involves a combination of behavioral therapy and stimulant medications.
 However, doctors sometimes also prescribe nonstimulant medications, such as guanfacine.

 Attention deficit and hyperactivity disorder (ADHD) is a common neurodevelopmental disorder that typically develops in children but can also occur in adults.

 Doctors typically prescribe stimulant medications, such as methylphenidate (Ritalin), for people with ADHD.
 However, they may recommend trying a nonstimulant drug if other medications are ineffective or cause unwanted side effects.

 Other reasons why they might try to avoid prescribing stimulant medications include a history of substance use disorder or the concern that this may occur in the future.